Andrews University: School of Architecture & Interior Design

 The School of Architecture began as a simple architecture program in 1974, offering an associate degree.
 The program received full accreditation as a bachelors program in 1987.
 In 2002 the program was approved to offer a 5 1/2-year National Architectural Accrediting Board–accredited masters of architecture.
 On October 29, 2007, the Board of Trustees voted the Division of Architecture to be reclassified as the School of Architecture.
 In January 2012, the School of Architecture was merged with the Department of Art & Design to form the School of Architecture, Art & Design.
 As a result, two new majors were introduced in the architecture program: Interior Design and Construction Management.
 In 2016 departments were again reorganized, with the art and design portions of the school leaving the School of Architecture and joining the Department of Communication, creating the School of Architecture & Interior Design and the Department of Visual Art, Communication & Design.
 Lionel Johnson is the current chair of the School of Architecture & Interior Design.

 Previous projects by the School of Architecture include community plans for Palmer (Alaska), Empire, Suttons Bay, Traverse City and Wayne (Michigan), Billings (Montana), Michigan City and Plymouth (Indiana), and Henderson Point and Saucier (Mississippi).
 The Andrews University School of Architecture is one of five accredited architecture programs in the United States located at a Christian university.
 In 2020, the school received an open letter from their current and former students who were victims of racism perpetuated by the department.

 College of Arts & Sciences

 The College of Arts & Sciences, which was officially organized in 1974, is the largest of the university's six schools.
 It is divided into thirteen departments covering a wide range of subjects encompassing the fine arts, the sciences, the humanities, and the social sciences.
-Amy Rebok Rosenthal is the current dean of the College of Arts & Sciences.
+Anthony Bosman is the current dean of the College of Arts & Sciences.

 The college also offers pre-professional programs in law, health, optometry, dentistry, medicine, veterinary medicine among others.
 A number of graduates go on to attend Loma Linda University, a Seventh-day Adventist institution with the only Protestant Christian medical school and dental school in the United States, for a professional education in medicine, dentistry and other health-related disciplines.